mocon/oconnor-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 ---
-title: Perfecting the Art of Perfection
-date: "2016-09-01T23:46:37.121Z"
-template: "post"
+slug: returned-to-ourself
 draft: false
-slug: "perfecting-the-art-of-perfection"
-category: "Design Inspiration"
-tags:
-  - "Handwriting"
-  - "Learning to write"
+socialImage: /media/image-2.jpg
+template: post
+title: Returned To Ourself
+date: 2020-07-08T23:52:10.303Z
-description: "Quisque cursus, metus vitae pharetra auctor, sem massa mattis sem, at interdum magna augue eget diam.
+description: Quisque cursus, metus vitae pharetra auctor, sem massa mattis sem, at interdum magna augue eget diam.
 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Morbi lacinia molestie dui.
   Praesent blandit dolor.
 Sed non quam.
-In vel mi sit amet augue congue elementum."
+In vel mi sit amet augue congue elementum.
-socialImage: "/media/image-2.jpg"
+category: Design Inspiration
+tags:
+  - Handwriting
+  - Learning to write
 ---

-Quisque cursus, metus vitae pharetra auctor, sem massa mattis sem, at interdum magna augue eget diam.
-Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Morbi lacinia molestie dui.
-Praesent blandit dolor.
-Sed non quam.
-In vel mi sit amet augue congue elementum.
+To be ‘returned to ourself’ is simply to be brought back into the truth of who each of us is.
+All the philosophies, theologies, or ideologies, for all their value, cannot compare with the richness and life that already exists within us.
+Notice the ‘returning’ is done to us, not by us.
+This is important, for it is through our relationship with others and with God that we are brought back.
+Brought back, kind of to where we started, but to a self that emerges as infinitely ‘more’ by way of the exchange with that ‘other.’

 ![Nulla faucibus vestibulum eros in tempus.
 Vestibulum tempor imperdiet velit nec dapibus](/media/image-2.jpg)